Bank CEOs Discuss AI as Workers Report Unease

 What happened

-Industry-pattern observations: automation waves that incorporate large language models and copilots tend to surface uncertainty beyond frontline roles because these tools can augment decision workflows as well as routine tasks.
-Industry practitioners have observed that adoption of assistant-style tools such as Copilot changes how work is prepared and presented, which can alter perceived role value even when headcount decisions are not announced.
+Automation waves built on large language models and copilots tend to surface uncertainty beyond frontline roles, because these tools augment decision and preparation workflows as well as routine tasks.
+Adoption of assistant-style tools can change how work is produced and presented, altering perceived role value even before formal headcount decisions are announced.
+For finance professionals, AI is increasingly part of career-risk and talent-planning conversations across a wider set of functions than past automation cycles.

 What to watch